KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 He twisted on the tiny pocket light from his key chain and walked across the dimly lit jogging trail.
 The sound seemed to get louder as he approached and he started thinking maybe he shouldn't try and break it up.
 But he had to try, he was too much of an animal lover to let nature run it's course.

 The thickets rattled back and forth as the cats traded blows with their claws and screamed like banshees.
 They stopped suddenly and then Van heard a song drifting down the Green Belt as if from someone's phone speaker.
-It was an old Elvis song, he recognized the drum beat and base strums as it got louder - _Devil In Disguise_.
+It was an old Elvis song, he recognized the drum beat and base strums as it got louder - _Devil In Disguise.

 Van stopped and listened as the music got louder.
 He thought he heard footsteps approaching.
 Pushing his glasses onto his nose he turned around squinting to see in the dark.
 That's when the knife appeared, a glistening silver streak by the blue tinted glow of his flashlight.
 He felt the blade cut into his neck and the hot blood flow down onto his white dress shirt.
 Thoughts about how to remove the stains mixed with fear and then dread as he fell to the damp grass clutching his throat.
 The light and his keys hit the pavement with a clatter.